zhutaorun/ScriptableRenderPipeline/Pages/NodeLibrary/Nodes/Sub-graph-Node.md

 ## Description

-Provides a reference to a [Sub-graph](https://github.com/Unity-Technologies/ShaderGraph/wiki/Sub-graph) asset.
-All ports on the reference node are defined by the properties and outputs defined in the [Sub-graph](https://github.com/Unity-Technologies/ShaderGraph/wiki/Sub-graph) asset.
+Provides a reference to a [Sub-graph Asset](https://github.com/Unity-Technologies/ShaderGraph/wiki/Sub-graph-Asset).
+All ports on the reference node are defined by the properties and outputs defined in the [Sub-graph Asset](https://github.com/Unity-Technologies/ShaderGraph/wiki/Sub-graph-Asset).
 This is useful for sharing functionality between graphs or duplicating the same functionality within a graph.

 ## Parameters